Video about marijuana in Barcelona

-Neither is it a bar, nor does it pretend to be.
+It's not a bar nor does it pretend to be.
 A club cannot offer a bar service because it would be unfair competition for this sector.
-Only members can access their interior.
-They also have schedules, so that it doesn't become a place with too much traffic in and out, day and night.
+Only members can access their interiors.
+They also have schedules, so that it doesn't become a place with too much traffic going in and out, day and night.

 These clubs often organise activities, talks and cinema forums alongside other events.
-Among their furniture are sofas, tables to work, boardgames, game consoles and basically things that any civic center or association would have.
+Among their furniture are sofas, tables for work, boardgames, game consoles and generally things that any civic centre or association would have on offer.

 How many are there and where are they?

-Barcelona has about 200 clubs of this kind.
-Some years ago, a former mayor of the city, Xavier Trias, wanted to establish a series of rules which included not allowing them to open within 150m of a school, gym or public institution.
-If a measure like this were to take place there would currently only be 11 left standing, which according to him would have been enough for the thousands of users around Barcelona.
+Barcelona has about 200 cannabis clubs.
+Some years ago, former mayor of the city Xavier Trias wanted to establish a series of rules that included not allowing clubs to open within 150m of a school, gym or public institution.
+If a measure like this were to take place, there would currently only be 11 left standing, which according to him would have been enough for the thousands of users around Barcelona.
 The current mayor, Ada Colau, made a change to this rule reducing it only to be at least 100m away from centres where there are minors.

 The former mayor's team tried to appeal to the associations of mothers and fathers like APAS — who they assumed would be strongly against these clubs — by arguing that it's dangerous to have these clubs near children's schools.
 The response they received however, was that they pose as much as a problem as bars and tobacco stores, and those aren't forbidden to open even next door to schools.

-These associations don't promote drug use, make it their business model and are against attracting drug tourism in Barcelona.
+These associations don't promote drug use or make it their business model, and they are against attracting drug tourism in Barcelona.
 What they aim to do is reduce drug trafficking and search for the solutions that prohibition can't find.